On this page

 If Bing Ads revises campaign data after Amplitude's import completes, those changes don't appear automatically.

 Consider this as you analyze campaign performance, particularly when reviewing short-term trends, diagnosing anomalies, or comparing metrics across tools.
-Data appearing accurate at the time of import may shift days later due to these retrospective updates in Bing Ads.
+Data that appears accurate at the time of import may shift days later because of these retrospective updates in Bing Ads.

-For more information, see Reporting Data Retention Time Periods in Bing Ads' documentation.
+For more information, refer to Reporting Data Retention Time Periods in Bing Ads' documentation.

 Ad events don't map to users